 The unconventional polymer material stemming from the 3D DLW fabrication process results in moderate intrinsic mechanical quality factors at ambient conditions.
 However, a significant gain in the mechanical Q-factor is realized at cryogenic temperatures.
 Furthermore, the large range of specialized 3D DLW materials \cite{IPresins}, the possible implementation of dissipation dilution techniques \cite{fedorov2019generalized}, the use of 3D DLW structures as blanks for material growth, and their capabilities as stamping frames will allow a fast advancement of the presented platform.
 In turn, optomechanical low-temperature experiments enable highly sensitive material characterization of DLW materials, which will contribute to the current rapid development of specialized resists.

 The large flexibility of the 3D DLW fabrication allows the combination of this highly integrated platform with additional structures like electrodes \cite{pfeifer2022achievements} for electromechanical coupling, or emitters, and makes it scalable towards multi-membrane experiments.
-These can be both realized as membrane-stacks \cite{xuereb2012strong} in a single FFPC e.g., on a fiber mirror or as a planar 2D mechanical metamaterial on a DBR substrate.
-Such metamaterials would benefit from the large optomechanical spring effects allowing for tunable mechanics and optical reconfiguration of mechanical multi-mode circuits with much less elaborate tuning techniques than required in other optomechanical platforms \cite{pfeifer2016design}.
+These can be both realized as membrane-stacks in a single FFPC \thirdrevision{that are considered to lead to improved values of the optomechanical coupling} \cite{bhattacharya2008multiple, xuereb2012strong}\COMM{ , e.g. on a fiber mirror\firstrevision{(see methods)}}, or as a planar 2D mechanical metamaterial on a DBR substrate. \thirdrevision{First experiments, where we introduce stacks of two mechanical membranes in a single optical cavity, see Fig.~\ref{fig:membraneStacks}, show the feasibility of this approach.
+In contrast to other platforms \cite{gaertner2018integrated, manjeshwar2023free} the number of layers in such stacks can easily be extended beyond two and the geometry of each membrane separately adjusted to bring multiple membranes in tune.} \firstrevision{Using DLW, mechanical device layers can also be added and combined with a plethora of other platforms for light-matter interaction.
+Acoustic metamaterials in such device layers} would benefit from the large optomechanical spring effects allowing for tunable mechanics and optical reconfiguration of mechanical multi-mode circuits with much less elaborate tuning techniques than required in other optomechanical platforms \cite{pfeifer2016design}.
 This will enable vibration-routing in 2D metamaterials, distributed sensing in multi-mode mechanical structures, and fiber-tip-integrated sensing of motion and force.